dantleech/blog/content/posts/2022-09-19-encountering-go-as-a-php-developer.md

 This reciever indicates to which type the method should be bound.
 The reciever name maps to the concept of `$this` in PHP.

+Notice above that we use a pointer reciever, it's known as a pointer receiver because we specified `f *Foobar` as a pointer.
+This effectively means that we can _mutate_ the fields of the struct to which the method is attached.

+If your method only needs to read the field, then it makes sense to use a _value receiver_, for example `f Foobar`.

 The above "public" method can be called as follows:

 ```go